-- Imminent Danger Signal (All-Call over intercom, "LOCKDOWN, Please lock all classroom doors!
+- 1. (A)LERT Imminent Danger Signal (All-Call over intercom, "LOCKDOWN, Please lock all classroom doors!
 This is a hard lockdown!"
 Code Red!
-CatapultK12 will be activated to alert staff, law enforcement and district office staff through a smart phone or tablet. - 2.
+Catapult EMS will be activated to alert staff, law enforcement and district office staff through a smart phone or tablet. - 2.
 CALL 911 - 3.
-The Principal will maintain phone communication with the district office. - 4.
-Secure building entrances, ensuring that no unauthorized individuals leave or enter the school. - 5.
-If emergency is away from campus, principal or designee may modify the Lockdown and allow teachers to continue their regular school activities within the building. - 6.
-Prohibit outdoor activities. - 7.
-Be prepared to evacuate to a safe location. - 8.
-Stay in control of all site activities until emergency personnel arrive.
+(L)OCKDOWN Secure building entrances, ensuring that no unauthorized individuals leave or enter the school. - 4.
+(I)NFORM The Principal will maintain phone communication with the district office. - 5.
+If emergency is away from campus, principal or designee may modify the Hard Lockdown to Soft Lockdown and allow teachers to continue their regular school activities within the building. - 6.
+(C)OUNTER Create Noise, Movement, Distance and Distraction with the intent of reducing the shooter's ability to shoot accurately.
+Counter is NOT fighting.